✓ No Limit on Loan Amounts ✓ Interest Rate Starting @0.74% p.m. ✓ Minimal Documentation Apply Now

 A. What is the IGC Scheme?

-The Indian gold coin is a part of the Gold Monetisation Programme The coin is the first ever national gold coin minted in India and has the National Emblem of Ashok Chakra engraved on one side and Mahatma Gandhi on the other side.
-The coins are available in denominations of 5, 10 and 20 grams.
+The Indian gold coin is a part of the Gold Monetisation Programme.
+The coin is the first-ever national gold coin minted in India.
+It has the National Emblem of Ashok Chakra engraved on one side and Mahatma Gandhi on the other side.

 C. Key Features of the Scheme

-The Indian Gold coin & bullion is of 24 carat purity and all coins & bullion are hallmarked as per the BIS standards.
+The Indian Gold Coin & Bullion are of 24-carat purity, and all coins & bullion are hallmarked as per the BIS standards.
 Buyers are to disclose their PAN number and submit the required KYC documentation when purchasing IGC.

-The price of Indian Gold Coins fluctuates depending on the gold rate in the international market and customers can easily monetise these coins as these are backed by MMTC.
+The price of Indian Gold Coins fluctuates depending on the gold rate in the international market.
+Customers can easily monetise these coins as they are backed by MMTC.

 Gold Monetisation Scheme (GMS)